-Fountain Hills Theater is excited to announce that screen and stage actress and performing arts educator, Debby Rosenthal, has joined the FHT team as our Education Director.
+Fountain Hills Theater is proud to have screen and stage actress and performing arts educator, Debby Rosenthal as its Education Director.

 Debby’s focus is on performance skills and creative expression: singing, dancing, and acting.
 “I believe in educating the whole student”, says Debby,” by educating young minds not only creatively, but by teaching and instilling hard work, dedication, responsibility, teamwork, accountability, poise, commitment, and collaboration.
 Students are involved in an effort that gives them life experiences that will extend into their adult lives and encourage them to become active, productive members of their communities.”

 Debby has been teaching for over 20 years in the Valley of the Sun.
 For the past 6 years, she taught summer camp workshops at The Phoenix Theatre Company.
 In addition, to having a vibrant home studio for private lessons for students 6-years-old and up, Debby has taught at ASU, Scottsdale CC, Mesa CC, Chandler-Gilbert CC, National Association of Teachers of Singing, Distinguished Young Woman’s Scholarship Program, and the Miss Arizona Scholarship Program.
 She has helped countless performers sign with agents and empowers their careers.